Art 10(1) HRA 98 provides that,

 Because, it would breach his right to privacy, and, as his services were being criticised, might affect future service provision.

-So, Thomas, or, any ‘incapable’, is allowed, only one right, a right to personal privacy ?
+So, Thomas, or, any ‘incapable’, is allowed, only one right that to right to personal privacy ?

 Yet, they are not allowed a moment’s privacy, in their 24/7 surveillance living.